IPS vs OLED – Which Panel Type Should I Choose?

 ips lcd burn in

-The main problem of OLED displays is image burn-in.
+The main problem with OLED displays is image burn-in.

-If you leave your TV or monitor with a static image for a long time, there’s a chance the image will burn in and become permanently visible in the background.
+If you leave your TV or monitor with an image with bright static elements for a very long time, there’s a chance those elements will burn in and become permanently visible.

 OLED displays have built-in screen savers, pixel shifters and other features to prevent this, but you still need to be careful.